-More times than not, most visitors to your website won’t be ready to make a decision on your service or buy.
+More often than not, most visitors to your website won’t be ready to make a decision on your service or buy.
 Make sure you offer a link to a resource center where visitors can learn more.
-If applicable for your business, feature a really great content offer, such as a whitepaper, eBook or guide.
+If applicable for your business, feature a really great content offer, such as a white paper, eBook or guide.

 7) Mobile is a must